myung-group/BAM-Public/README.md

 pip install -e .
 ```

-#### If the cuda module is supported, or the cuda-toolkit is not installed, proceed with the method below. (frodo, olaf)
+#### If the cuda module is supported, or the cuda-toolkit is not installed, proceed with the method below.
 Create a conda environment with python.
 ```shell
 conda create -n env_name python==($version) # ex) python==3.12.2